Liberty line: Naming

-In July 2023, TfL announced that it would be giving each of the six Overground services unique names by the end of the following year.
-In February 2024, it was confirmed that the Romford–Upminster service would be named the Liberty line ("to reference the historical independence of the people of the borough of Havering") and would be coloured grey on the updated network map.
-The name references the Royal Liberty of Havering, and the wider freedom that is a "defining feature of London".
+The Romford–Upminster line became a self-contained service in 1951, when through trains beyond Upminster were eliminated.
+After incorporation into the London Overground in May 2015, TfL timetables showed the service as the Romford to Upminster route.
+In 2015, TfL were considering naming the six London Overground lines and the Emerson line was proposed for the Romford–Upminster service before the idea was abandoned.
+In July 2023, TfL announced that it would be giving each of the London Overground services unique names by the end of the following year.
+In February 2024, it was confirmed that the Romford–Upminster service would be named the Liberty line "to reference the historical independence of the people of the borough of Havering" and would be coloured grey on the updated network map.
+The name references the Royal Liberty of Havering and the wider freedom that is a "defining feature of London".
+The Havering liberty was an independent administrative division established in 1465 that included Romford and Hornchurch.
+The new name took effect in November 2024.